One-Click Account Information Sharing for Quick Subscribe

 If a customer provides consent, the UserProfileAccessConsentStatus of the UserData object has the status CONSENTED.
 If a customer doesn't provide consent or if the consent token expires, UserProfileAccessConsentStatus has the status UNAVAILABLE.

 If the customer provides consent, call the requestUserProfileAccess() method and update your server with the authorization code found in the response object.
-Then, use the REST APIs provided by Appstore SDK to get an access token and the customer profile.
+Then, use the REST APIs provided by Appstore IAP to get an access token and the customer profile.
 Create an account in your system with the user information shared.

 The following code shows how to extract the user profile access authorization code from the UserProfileAccessResponse object.